 Using Birmingham as a case study for broader developments and issues in urban planning, counter-terrorism and security this project considers how research can both inform and benefit from artistic exploration and seeks to encourage critical conversations about counter-terrorism measures by exposing and challenging prevailing assumptions about what – if anything – can make us feel more secure in urban spaces.

-A lunchtime ONLINE In Conversation with artists and academics involved in the project will take place Thursday 15 April, 1-3pm.
+Watch a recording of the In Conversation event with artists and academics involved in the project HERE

 ALEJANDRO ACÍN (b.1984, Spain.
 Lives and works in Bristol) has developed the visual essay and installation Duty or Freedom, which explores the malleability of the Terrorist definition in the UK legislation as something vague, broad and widely criticized by experts, courts and academics.
 Using text, sculptural objects, photography and video, Acin highlights the blindspots of what can be considered a terrorist suspect, the work juxtaposes a case of State Terrorism in the UK (The Iraq War) which hasn’t been accounted for, with current counter-terrorist measures like the ‘Stop and Search’ programme which has been widely criticised for its racial bias..